is welcome to worship God with us according to the

 What do we believe?

 believe in one, holy, catholic and apostolic

 for all of its 350 million adherents.

-Orthodox Church is holy: it is the Body of Christ.
+Holy: it is the Body of Christ.

-Orthodox Church is catholic: it is for all people, at all
+Catholic: it is for all people, at all

 times, in every place.
 Apostolic: it is

 the Apostles, and maintained by the holy

 Do you have to be Greek?

 are just regular folks living in the Grand

 Asia Minor and Greece where the Apostles first